remingu/napalm-gaia/README.md

 CheckPoint Gaia driver-plugin for NAPALM (Network Automation and Programmability Abstraction Layer with Multivendor support) python library

+## install

+we're preparing pypi deployment at the moment, meanwhile you can install testpackages via easy_install or rpm.
+If you're on *.deb based distributions you can use 'alien' to convert the rpm to deb and then install it via apt or dpkg.

 ## simple test
     #!/usr/bin/env python3